lueho/BRIT/docs/02_developer_guide/style_guide.md

 ## Python Code
 - Follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) for all Python code.
 - Use 4 spaces per indentation level.
-- Maximum line length: 120 characters.
+- Maximum line length: 88 characters (configured via Ruff in `pyproject.toml`).
 - Use meaningful variable and function names.
 - Add docstrings to all public classes, methods, and functions.
 - Group imports in the following order: standard library, third-party, local imports.
 Separate each group with a blank line.